 It is interesting to use a bit of math to clarify this point.
 This applies for AM and QAM as well.
 The original audio information f(t) is modulated (multiplied) by a cosine wave, the carrier.
 So the transmitted signal is f(t).cos(t).
 Demodulation transforms it into f(t).cos(t).cos(t).
 If we remember the high-school trigonometric identities, we can convert the last form into f(t).[1+cos(2t)] and to f(t)+[f(t).cos(2t)].

-Now it is clear (if you are comfortable with formulas) that the demodulated signal is a sum of two parts: the decoded f(t) audio (that we want) and audio "modulated" at 2t (that is unwanted noise).
+Now it is clear (if you are comfortable with formulas) that the demodulated signal is a sum of two parts: the decoded f(t) audio (that we want) and audio "modulated" at 2t (that we don't want).
 Since the carrier's frequency is much higher than the audio's bandwidth, the unwanted part falls on a high frequency band, eliminated by the crudest low-pass filter.

-One little big problem of AM-SC demodulation: the carrier wave generated at receiver must be EXACTLY equal to transmitter, both in frequency and phase.
+The little big problem of AM-SC demodulation is: the demodulator carrier must be EXACTLY equal to transmitter's, both in frequency and phase.
 Any difference will wreck the demodulation.
 In the code above, I simulated two demodulation problems: carrier with wrong phase (90 degrees behind), and with wrong frequency (100Hz higher).
 The results are very bad, as you can hear below (already lowpassed):

 Now, let's see the AM demodulator, actually an "envelope detector":

 modulated = wave.open("am.wav", "r") f = demod_am = wave.open("demod_am.wav", "w") f.setnchannels(1) f.setsampwidth(2) f.setframerate(44100) for n in range(0, modulated.getnframes()): signal = struct.unpack('h', modulated.readframes(1)) / 32768.0 signal = abs(signal) demod_am.writeframes(struct.pack('h', signal * 32767))

 Appreciate how simple it is; note the absence of transcendental functions.
-AM can be demodulated (detected) by a simple diode, which cuts off the negative part of wave.
-It is called "envelope detector".
-That's why you can build a galena radio with just a diode and a capacitor; the diode implements abs() and the capacitor is the low-pass filter.
+AM can be detected by a simple diode, which cuts off the negative part of wave.
+That's why you can build a radio with just one diode and one capacitor; the diode implements abs() and the capacitor is the low-pass filter.
 The diode can be improvised with a galena crystal, or even a rusty razor blade.